vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 In the morning, I went to Target to buy drain cleaner.
 I finished checkout at 9:23 AM.
 I wore a KN95 mask and had very little human contact during the trip.

+## Wednesday March 3

+In the evening, I went to downtown Berkeley.
+I first went to Trader Joe's to buy groceries; I finished checkout at 5:17 PM.
+I then went to Udupi Palace and got a spinach masala dosa.

+I wore a KN95 mask.